 Action 1: Global Goodness

-- Significantly reduce your CO2 emissions by monitoring your individual greenhouse gas emissions is imperative for the health of our oceans.
+- Significantly reducing your CO2 emissions (by monitoring your individual greenhouse gas emissions) is imperative for the health of our oceans.

-- Some ways to reduce your impact include: consume less, eat less animal protein, use less energy at home, conserve water, and reduce your plastic use.
+- Some ways to reduce your impact are to consume less, eat less animal protein, use less energy at home, conserve water, and reduce your use of plastics.

 Action 2: Planet Protector

 - All of Action 1.

 - Give the ocean a break.
 If you live by an ocean or sea, monitor your coastlines for plastics and other chemical leaks.
 The less that is being added to the oceans, the more it can process the CO2 load it is receiving.

 - Support causes working to reduce ocean acidification.
 Go to: https://www.oceanfdn.org/ to learn more.